onzfonz/comp227/src/content/3/en/part3b.md

 Here we are going to go to GitHub to set up a fork.
 Remember that the fork's job is merely to interact with the web server.
-We will never commit code directly to this fork.
+***We will never commit code directly to this personal fork.***
-The fork though can sync with the your commit repo in 227 and when it does sync, the web server will be updated magically.
+The fork though can sync with your repo in 227 and when it does sync, the web server will be updated magically.
-Up until this point we have not talked about forks or your repos, as we want to make sure that you setup and commit code to the 227 repo from WebStorm.
+Up until this point we have not talked about forks or your repos, as we want to make sure that you set up and commit code to the 227 repo from WebStorm.

-To set up a fork, merely go to the comp227 webpage from your repo.
+To set up a fork, visit the webpage for your comp227 repo on GitHub.
 This can be accessed if you go to *`github.com/comp227/lab3-yourusername`*

 Once there, you will see a fork button at the upper right, with a picture similar to this:
 ![fork repo](https://i.imgur.com/1M86XYR.png)

 Once you click **Fork**, you'll be presented with another intermediate page.
-I would change the name of the repo to so that it has the word deploy and confirm the fork will be in your personal account.
+I would change the name of the repo so that it has the word *`deploy`* and confirm the fork will be in your personal account.
 Once you're ready, click the **Create fork** button at the bottom.

 ![create fork options](https://i.imgur.com/ZYOJCHc.png)

 Notice that your fork will be out of your own GitHub handle and not be from 227.
-Remember that when you make changes to your repo, if you'd like to deploy them, you'll only ever to your fork and sync the changes once everything is connected.
+Remember that when you make changes to your repo, if you'd like to deploy them, you'll only ever ***visit your fork on GitHub and sync the changes*** once everything is connected.

 ![showing sync fork on GitHub](https://i.imgur.com/xlnsalk.png)